No. 5 Michigan tops No. 10 Penn St 41-17, runs for 418 yards

 Penn State: Hosts Minnesota and No. 2 Ohio State over the next two weeks, giving it a chance to stay in the Big Ten race.

-Michigan: After an open date, plays rival Michigan State at home aiming for its first win over coach Mel Tucker in three years.
+Michigan: After an open date, plays rival Michigan State at home aiming for its first win over coach Mel Tucker in three years with the Paul Bunyan Trophy at stake.